 After putting on your clothes or yukata, you can relax in the lounge area.
 From comfortable massage chairs and glasses of sake to small bars, these facilities are the cherries on top of the onsen cake.
-While relaxing in the lounge area, you should hydrate your body because you might have sweat (a lot) in onsen.
-The best way to hydrate is to drink a bottle of cold milk or yoghurt!
+While relaxing in the lounge area, you should rehydrate because you might have sweat a lot in the onsen.
+The best way to hydrate is to drink a bottle of cold milk or yogurt!

 Let’s take an onsen